Transportation in the United States: Complete Street

 Other supporting policies indirectly related to complete streets include parking policies and vehicle restrictions.
 Complete streets are an important development for urban transportation because they equally support all forms of transportation, enforce safety, and ensure that everyone can navigate the busy city streets to arrive at their destination as fast as possible.

-Traffic Flow
+Traffic flow

 In order to ensure that traffic flow is uniformly dispersed across roadways and does not interfere with existing pedestrian and public transportation infrastructure, traffic flow policy is put in place in order to get everyone to their destination in the most efficient way possible.
 Traffic flow policy includes everything from how spaced out two cars should be on a highway to which cars have priority at stop signs and street lights to the proper use of bus, taxi, and carpool lanes.

+Parking lots

+Parking policy has a strong impact on the transportation mode.
+Efforts to reduce the amount of space dedicated to parking are diminishing the dependence on cars, encouraging walking, biking, public transit, lowering the cost of housing and increase the amount of housing units that can be built in the city territory.
+Such efforts has been taken in different cities in California and in September 2023 the state abolished the requirement of minimum parking space "within a half-mile of major public transit stops".
+From 2017 more than 200 towns and cities in the USA abolished or changed the requirement for parking minimum.
+Those include Portland, Minneapolis, Austin.
+As of 2 November 2023, Austin (Texas) is the biggest city in the USA that did it.
+Some cities including Nashville, begun to impose parking maximum.